-4. DE - NJ - Delaware River - Aid To Navigation Change Proposal a.
-The Coast Guard is proposing changing the buoy size of the following floating aids to navigation from 8X26 to 7X17.
+5. DE - NJ - Delaware River - Aid To Navigation Change Proposal

+- a.
+This Project has been approved and the Advance Notice ran in the LNM from 15 Mar to 10 May 2022.
+The Coast Guard will be changing the buoy size of the following floating aids to navigation from 8X26s to 7X17s and increase the nominal range of the light on 1 DR to 5 nautical miles.
 With the exception of 1DR, no changes to the assigned positions, lighting equipment or flash characteristics are proposed.
-This change will allow more efficient fall and spring removal and deployment for ice season, decrease fuel cutter cost, decrease transportation costs and decrease buoy hull and overhaul costs.
-Delaware River Lighted Buoy 1DR (LLNR 2485), increase the nominal range to 5 nautical miles.
-Delaware River Lighted Buoy 3 (LLNR 2515) Delaware River Lighted Buoy 4 (LLNR 2520) Delaware River Lighted Bell Buoy 6 (LLNR 2575) Delaware River Lighted Buoy 8 (LLNR 2595) Delaware River Lighted Buoy 9 (LLNR 2620) Delaware River Lighted Buoy 11 (LLNR 2720) Chesapeake and Delaware Canal Junction Lighted Buoy CD (LLNR 2745) Interested Mariners and other stakeholders are strongly encouraged to comment on the potential impacts this proposal would have on navigational safety.
-You may provide feedback using the U. S. Coast Guard Fifth District Waterway Data Sheet, available online at https://www.navcen.uscg.gov/pdf/lnms/D05 Proposal Feedback Form.pdf All comments will be carefully considered and are requested prior to 15 Mar 2022 to be considered in the analysis.
-Refer to project number 05- 22-011(D) Send comments to CGD5Waterways@uscg.mil, or mail to: U.S. Coast Guard Fifth District Waterways Management (dpw) 431 Crawford Street, Room 100 Portsmouth, VA 23704 Attn: Ward B. Posey Portsmouth, VA 23704.
+These changes could take over a year to implement and may be done a few at a time to take advantage of cutter schedules and buoy inventories. - b.
+Delaware River Lighted Buoy 1DR (LLNR 2485), increase the nominal range to 5 nautical miles. - c.
+Delaware River Lighted Buoy 3 (LLNR 2515) - d.
+Delaware River Lighted Buoy 4 (LLNR 2520) - e.
+Delaware River Lighted Bell Buoy 6 (LLNR 2575) - f.
+Delaware River Lighted Buoy 8 (LLNR 2595) - g.
+Delaware River Lighted Buoy 9 (LLNR 2620) - h.
+Delaware River Lighted Buoy 11 (LLNR 2720) - i.
+Chesapeake and Delaware Canal Junction Lighted Buoy CD (LLNR 2745)

-5. DE - NJ - Delaware River - Pea Patch Island Dike
+6. DE - NJ - Delaware River - Pea Patch Island Dike

 a.
-The Coast Guard is proposing rebuilding Pea Patch Island Dike Warning Light E (LLNR 2847) with a focal plane of 20 feet vice the previous 32 feet.
+This Project has been approved and the Advance Notice ran in the LNM from 05 Apr to 31 May 2022.
+The Coast Guard will rebuild Pea Patch Island Dike Warning Light E (LLNR 2847) with a focal plane of 20 feet vice the previous 32 feet.
 This change is due to the recalculation of the required Geographic Range (the visibility of an object taking into account the height of the object and the height of the observer).
 The previous focal plane of 32 feet far exceeded the Nominal Range of the light, the Nominal Range of the Daymarks and the line of sight on the river.
-Interested Mariners and other stakeholders are strongly encouraged to comment on the potential impacts this proposal would have on navigational safety.
-You may provide feedback using the U. S. Coast Guard Fifth District Waterway Data Sheet, available online at https://www.navcen.uscg.gov/pdf/lnms/D05_Proposal_Feedback_Form.pdf All comments will be carefully considered and are requested prior to 04 April 2022 to be considered in the analysis.
-Refer to project number 05- 22-020(D).
-Send comments to CGD5Waterways@uscg.mil, or mail to: U.S. Coast Guard Fifth District Waterways
+We are awaiting the completion of Cutter SLEDGE's Drydock to schedule the rebuild.